Support

 Link your playlist

-Please note, we do not recommend installing the APK as it will not be automatically updated, see how to update manually.
+Please note, we do not recommend installing the APK as it will not be automatically updated.

 To ensure that your player launches together with the Android operating system, we recommend setting it as a ‘launcher app’.
 Android should prompt you to choose the default launcher application when pressing the home screen, or you can configure it in Settings > Home.